 Role(s) entitled to incentive?
-Performance indicator Please explain Monetary board Corporate of Since 2020, both the Short and Long Term Incentive Plan includes Sustainability targets.
+Performance indicator Contribution of incentives to the achievement of your organization's forests-related commitments Please explain Monetary Board/Executive board Corporate executive team Chief Executive Officer (CEO) Chief Financial Officer (CFO) Chief Operating Officer (CCO) Chief Sustainability Officer (CSO) Other C-suite Officer Other, please specify (all senior managers entitled to a bonus) Other, please specify (Achievement of commitments and targets) This incentives has enabled Corbion to achieve 100% certification (RSPO MB, including deforestation free) for our palm oil and primary oleochemicals derived from palm oil by 2020.
+Since 2020, both the Short and Long Term Incentive Plan includes Sustainability targets.
 One of these targets is our progress towards achieving 100% verified responsible sourced sugar in 2025, which includes a deforestation free requirement.
 Monetary rewards are based on the achievement of the intermediate targets at the end of each financial year.
-Another relevant target is the progress towards achieving our SBT.
+Another relevant target is the progress towards achieving our carbon footprint reduction target (SBTi approved).
 Eliminating deforestation and introducing regenerative agricultural practices are the key strategies in reducing the carbon footprint for palm oil and soy bean oil.
 These targets apply to the Board of Management and all employees entitled to a bonus.
-Non- monetary reward Other, please specify (RSPO taskforce) of Corbion's 2020 target on sustainable sourcing of palm oil is translated into yearly internal targets which serve as an incentive for the RSPO taskforce.
-These targets include the achievement of RSPO Supply Chain certification of our sites and the % of RSPO certified palm oil purchased.
-Threshold of success is equal to the monetary reward threshold, i.e. 70% in 2022, working towards 100% in 2025.
+Non- monetary reward No one is entitled to these incentives <not applicable=""></not> <not applicable=""></not> we do not have specific non monetary rewards regarding this topic

 (F4.4) Did your organization include information about its response to forests-related risks in its most recent mainstream financial report?

 Yes (you may attach the report - this is optional)

 (F4.5) Does your organization have a policy that includes forests-related issues?
 Yes, we have a documented forests policy that is publicly available